rageCode153/untitledGame/README.md

 ## Roadmap

-1. The first we want to complete is the creation all the technical attributes of the game (e.g. Player Movement, Item Interactions etc.).
+1. The first we want to complete is the creation of all the technical attributes of the game (e.g. Player Movement, Item Interactions etc.).
 2. The next focus will be on the game's graphics, sprites, and audio.
 3. Last we want to create a efficient UI that suits the pixel art theme of the game.